You Are Here: Home > Cancer 101 > What Is Cancer?

 • Carcinoma - cancer that begins in the skin or in tissues that line or cover internal organs.
 This is often called epithelial tissue.

-Examples: Bladder, Brain, Breast, Cervical, Colorectal, Endometrial, Kidney (Renal), Lung, melanoma (skin), Ovarian, Pancreatic, Prostate and Thyroid.
+Examples: Bladder, Brain, Breast, Cervical, Colorectal, Endometrial, Kidney (Renal), Lung, Melanoma (skin), Ovarian, Pancreatic, Prostate and Thyroid.

 • Sarcoma - cancer that begins in bone, cartilage, fat, muscle, blood vessels, or other connective or supportive tissue.